davidkpiano/rrf-docs/field_actions.md

 - Touched also sets the `model` to not focused (blurred).

 ## `actions.setUntouched(model)`
-Returns an action that, when handled by a `formReducer`, changes the `.untouched` state of the field model in the form to `true`.
-It simultaneously sets the `.touched` state to `true`.
+Returns an action that, when handled by a `formReducer`, changes the `.touched` state to `true`.

-The "untouched" state indicates that this model has not been interacted with yet.
+An "untouched" field indicates that this model has not been interacted with yet.

 **Arguments**
-- `model` _(String)_: the model indicated as untouched
+- `model` _(String)_: the model indicated as not touched (untouched)

 **Tips**
 - This action is useful for conditionally displaying error messages based on whether the field has been touched.